 Google used to be known for having wacky hiring questions like “How many ping-pong balls can you fit in a space shuttle?” and “How would you evacuate a busy street during an earthquake?”
 To get a job there, you had to meet several criteria, all of which were nothing less than exceptional.
 However, Google has since realized that their hiring practices have led to some bad results, so the tech company has simplified the process to something less crazy.
+Perhaps strategies like active sourcing can be implemented.

 For one, Google sets a high bar for hiring and never goes below it for any reason.
 Google’s former product head, Jonathan Rosenberg, explained in an interview with the Harvard Business Review: